IBR-41379/Scrapdex/README.md

 # Scrapdex
-A Basic CLI Mangadex Scrapper to download Manga chapters, written in python
+An Basic CLI Mangadex Scrapper to download Manga chapters without relying on the official Mangadex API, written in python

 ## Features
 - Downloads manga from a given Mangadex URL([Mangadex](https://mangadex.org))